CKs-Technology-News/PrivacyTools/README.md

 - [JShelter](https://jshelter.org/) – Browser extension to mitigate potential threats from JavaScript.
 - [Kee - Password Manager](https://www.kee.pm/) – Kee adds private, secure and easy password management features which save time and keep your private data more secure.
 - [Keyboard Privacy](https://paul.reviews/behavioral-profiling-the-password-you-cant-change/) – Not needed with Brave Browser or Tor Browser or in case you use some sort of anti-keylogger AVs/software.
-- [Language Switch by Manuel Reimer](https://addons.mozilla.org/en-US/firefox/addon/languageswitch/) – Allows to change the language identifier sent to webservers to whatever language you need.
+- [Language Switch by Manuel Reimer](https://addons.mozilla.org/en-US/firefox/addon/languageswitch/) – Allows to change the language identifier sent to web-servers to whatever language you need.
-- [LibreJS](https://www.gnu.org/software/librejs/) – Allows to change the language identifier sent to webservers to whatever language you need.
+- [LibreJS](https://www.gnu.org/software/librejs/) – Allows to change the language identifier sent to web-servers to whatever language you need.
 GNU LibreJS aims to address the JavaScript problem described in Richard Stallman's article The JavaScript Trap.
+- [LibRedirect](https://github.com/libredirect/libredirect) – A web extension that redirects YouTube, Twitter, Instagram... requests to alternative privacy friendly frontends and backends.
 - [Tab Session Manager](https://github.com/sienori/Tab-Session-Manager) – A simple session manager.
 You can quickly save your current browser state and reload it whenever necessary.
-- [LibRedirect](https://github.com/libredirect/libredirect) – A web extension that redirects YouTube, Twitter, Instagram... requests to alternative privacy friendly frontends and backends.
 - [Old Reddit Redirect](https://github.com/tom-james-watson/old-reddit-redirect) – Ensure Reddit always loads the old design.
 - [Prevent CSS Exfil attack](https://github.com/mlgualtieri/CSS-Exfil-Protection) – Not needed with Tor Browser.
 - [Privacy-Oriented Origin Policy](https://addons.mozilla.org/en-US/firefox/addon/privacy-oriented-origin-policy) – Prevent Firefox from sending Origin headers when they are least likely to be necessary, to protect your privacy.